SkylineCommunications/dataminer-docs-connectors/connector/doc/SpacePath_Communications_STx_Series.md

 ### Meters

-This page displays the internal measurements of voltages, currents and temperatures of the HPA transistor, power supply and other components.
+This page displays the internal measurements of voltages, currents, and temperatures of the HPA transistor, power supply, and other components.

 ### Potentiometers